wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 My first mistake was having the wrong expectations.
 I had read online about someone who got 100wpm within 4 weeks.
 In my case, I was only typing at around 45wpm at that point.

 The plateaus are different at different stages.
 My first big plateau was around the 45-55wpm region.
 My problem there was that I tried to type too fast while making a lot of mistakes.
-This started to create bad habbits by re-inforcing repeated mistakes.
+This started to create bad habits by reinforcing repeated mistakes.
 What worked for me was finding out which keys I was struggling the most with and practising those more.
 Particularly those letters used less often such as `qjk` or combinations such as `ch` or `qu`.

 Slowing down and focusing on accuracy started to pay off.
 Typing more consistently and having to correct fewer mistakes was giving me faster typing speeds.

 **How did learning affect your productivity?**

 I decided to start learning during a period of time where work wasn't too busy.
-At the beggining it did not affect me much because I kept switching between Qwerty and Dvorak depending on the urgency of the work.
+At the beginning it did not affect me much because I kept switching between Qwerty and Dvorak depending on the urgency of the work.
 At the point where I had to do the full switch to Dvorak it would take me slightly longer to complete some tasks such as replying to messages or writing docs.
-But remember that unless your job is to do live trascription as a job, writing faster or slower doesn't really affect you much at work.
+But remember that unless your job is to do live transcription as a job, writing faster or slower doesn't really affect you much at work.
 In my case, I don't think anyone noticed any productivity change.

 For me, as a programmer, I don't really need to type that much unless I'm writing a confluence doc or replying to slack.
 Programming usually involves a combination of thinking and typing.
 I've never had the need to type my code faster than 30WPM.

 **You started learning Dvorak over 7 months ago, how is it going now?**

 I can type at about 70WPM vs the 85WPM I could type on Qwerty.
-At this point it takes a concious effort to try to increase typing speed, which I'd need to practice it.
+At this point, it takes a conscious effort to try to increase typing speed, which I'd need to practice it.
 70 WPM is fast enough for what I need, so I'm not practicing to go any faster.

 **Have you noticed any physical benefits or drawbacks?**